 The application will be considered under the Development Agreement Process.

-Currently, this application is at the team review stage of the process where the request is reviewed by internal municipal staff from Development Engineering, Building Standards, Civic Addressing, Land Development and Subdivision, Fire Protection Services, and Parkland Planning, as well as externally by Halifax Water and Nova Scotia Power.
+The application has gone through the team review stage of the process where the request was reviewed by internal municipal staff from Development Engineering, Building Standards, Civic Addressing, Land Development and Subdivision, Fire Protection Services, and Parkland Planning, as well as externally by Halifax Water and Nova Scotia Power.

 Documents Submitted for Evaluation